DOLOCRETE – A BENIGN CONCRETE ALTERNATIVE

 Dolocrete cement can be mixed with a large variety of fillers to form useful construction and building materials that can be formulated to comply with international building standards.

-Dolocrete appears to have several advantages over ordinary Portland Cement and conventional concrete.
+Dolocrete appears to have many advantages over ordinary concrete.
 Some of these are listed below:

 Dolocrete does not expand or contract significantly at ambient temperatures so may not require expansion joints.